nashville-software-school/server-side-dotnet-curriculum/book-1-foundations/chapters/coding-self-assessment.md

 ### Implement the DisplayAllProducts Method

 1. Iterate over the products and display each product's name and price on a new line in the console.
-Start the line with the index of that product in the `List`.
+Start the line with the number of that product in the `List` (have the list start with `1`, not `0`).
 1. Add the product type title to the product display.
 HINT: You will need to use a Linq method to get the product type for each product.

 ### Implement the DeleteProduct Method

-1. Display the products and prompt the user to enter the index of the product they want to delete.
+1. Display the products and prompt the user to enter the number of the product they want to delete.
+1. Remember that the list should start from `1`.
-1. Find the product with the provided index and remove it from the list of products.
+1. Find the product with the provided number and remove it from the list of products.

 ### Implement the AddProduct Method